-New schools will run the full program for a year before receiving funding as funding is allocated based on the previous year seventh grade enrollment in the program.
-The Assurances and End of Year Summary should be completed during this first year of the program to document compliance with the program requirements.
+New schools will run the full program for a year before receiving funding as funding is allocated based on the previous year seventh/eighth grade enrollment in the program.
+The Funding Application and End of Year Summary should be completed during this first year of the program to document compliance with the program requirements.

-In order to receive state CTE funding, the local education agency (LEA) CTE director must annually submit a Funding Application with Proposed Budget for the coming year.
+In order to receive state CTE funding, the local education agency (LEA) CTE director must annually submit a Proposed Budget and Funding Application through the Utah Grants Management System Funding Application for the coming year.
 The application identifies that the school and district are committed to meeting all assurances of the College and Career Awareness program.
-The Funding Application and Proposed Budget is due to the Utah State Board of Education (USBE) June 1 of the year.
+The Funding Application and Proposed Budget is due to the Utah State Board of Education (USBE) through Utah Grants Management System by April 1 of the year.

 End of Year Summary

 New schools will run the full program for a year before receiving funding as funding is allocated based on the previous year seventh grade enrollment in the program.
-The year prior to application for funding, the full program must be offered in the seventh grade meeting program requirements.
+The year prior to application for funding, the full program must be offered in the seventh and/or eighth meeting program requirements.

 Early in the school year prior to application for funding, an onsite visit (when possible) with teachers, counselors, and administration in the school is required.
 This is an opportunity to clarify questions and make sure that everyone understands the requirements of the program and teacher qualification requirements.